Bank Line: History

-After World War 1, Bank Line ordered 18 oil-fired twin-screw motor vessels from Harland and Wolff in Glasgow and these went into service between 1924 and 1926.
+After World War I, Bank Line ordered 18 oil-fired twin-screw motor vessels from Harland & Wolff in Glasgow and these went into service between 1924 and 1926.
 All had “bank” as a suffix to the name: some were named after trees, such as Elmbank and Olivebank, while others took their names from Scottish geographical features, such as Clydebank.
 The first ship delivered was the Inverbank and this gave its name to the whole class of vessels.
 Eight of these were lost during the Second World War and one, the Speybank was captured and used as a minelayer.
 The last of the class was scrapped in 1960.
 Bank Line also ordered 12 new steamships and motorships from Workman, Clark and Company in Belfast between 1928 and 1934.
 Most of these also had the “bank” name suffix.
 The three that didn't were passenger ships that often carried indentured Indian labourers to work on sugar plantations.
 In addition to these new vessels the Line also bought-in a number of existing ships.
-From 1934 to 1940 a further 19 cargo ships were delivered by Harland and Wolff, Workman Clark, William Doxford & Sons and John Readhead & Sons.
+From 1934 to 1940 a further 19 cargo ships were delivered by Harland & Wolff, Workman Clark, William Doxford & Sons and John Readhead & Sons.

-Many Bank Line vessels were sunk in World War 2 and by the end of the war the Line was left with 31 ships, of which six were steamships.
-Many of the vessels were by then over twenty years old.
+Many Bank Line vessels were sunk in World War II and by the end of the war the Line was left with 31 ships, of which six were steamships.
+Many of the vessels were by then over 20 years old.
 Six new ones were added between 1952 and 1955, but the major expansion began in 1957.
 The new ships, which were mainly 12,000dwt tweendeck vessels, were larger and faster and consisted of 24 vessels from Doxford's, 23 from Harland & Wolff in Belfast and 2 from Swan Hunter on the River Tyne.
 All were built to standard Bank Line designs.
 From 1963 a further 36 vessels of 15,000+dwt were built in the same shipyards.
 The last Bank Line order was placed in 1977 and delivered in 1979.

 In the 1950s Bank Line was heavily involved in the liner trade but also continued to carry out tramping.
 Many of the liner services operated through Calcutta, with routes to eastern, southern and western Africa, Argentina and the west coast of South America.
 Other routes included the United States Gulf to Australia and New Zealand and the Papua New Guinea and Pacific Islands to Europe service.
 Durban was an important centre as the Oriental African Line resumed service after the war and began to visit Japan again and was extended to serve Taiwan, the Philippines, East Malaysia, and Thailand.